facebookresearch/MMRB2/README.md

 **Multimodal RewardBench 2** is a comprehensive benchmark for evaluating reward models on multimodal tasks including text-to-image generation, image editing, interleaved image-text generation, and visual reasoning.

-## ⚠️ Important Notice

-**This data is released under CC BY-NC 4.0 and is intended for benchmarking purposes only.
-This dataset should not be used for training models.**

-Third-party content (prompts, images from source benchmarks) pulled from other locations are subject to their own licenses and you may have other legal obligations or restrictions that govern your use of that content.

-**AI-Generated Content Disclosure**: This dataset contains outputs generated using artificial intelligence technologies, including but not limited to FLUX.1, and other generative models.
-Users should be aware that:
-- All model outputs in this dataset were generated using AI systems
-- Some outputs may be subject to additional license terms from respective model providers
-- Users must comply with applicable laws regarding AI-generated content disclosure

 ## 📋 Overview